Methodology

 Standard P&L

-Proceed to the bottom of this article for more information on where to find your Profit and Loss within Fathom.
+You can go to the bottom of this article for more information on where to find your Profit and Loss within Fathom.

 EBITDA

-EBITDA or earnings before interest, tax, depreciation and amortisation is a metric commonly used by accountants and analysts to determine the profitability of the core business.
+EBITDA, or earnings before interest, tax, depreciation and amortisation, is a metric commonly used by accountants and analysts to determine the profitability of the core business.

 When to use EBITDA?